sendgrid/docs/source/User_Guide/Legacy_Newsletter/Migration_Tutorials/downloading_historical_statistics.md

 Go to **Marketing Email** and click **Manage** to view the statistics for your newsletters.

-Here you will find a quick preview of your newsletter engagement and delivery metrics such as:
+Here you will find a quick preview of your newsletter engagement and statistics such as:

 * Sent
 * Opens